Bilalharoon/CodingAdventures/blog/_posts/dotnetCore/JwtAuth.md

 The token is formatted like this: `header.payload.signature`.

-Header: Contains metadata like the issuer and expiration date.
+`header`: Contains metadata like the issuer and expiration date.

-Payload: Contains claims about the user.
+`payload`: Contains claims about the user.
 Claims are just information about the user like the username, id and role.

-Signature: The header + payload encrypted with a secret key which is used to verify the user so that if someone changes the information in the payload he invalidates the signature.
+`signature`: The header + payload encrypted with a secret key which is used to verify the user so that if someone changes the information in the payload he invalidates the signature.

 [jwt.io](http://jwt.io)